 Wasabi Power NP-W126S Third-Party Batteries

 Wasabi Power NP-W126 batteries and chargers are compatible with Fujifilm’s original batteries and chargers, featuring built-in protection against overcharging and short circuits.
-If you just want a bunch of extra batteries to throw in your bag as backup, these are great, and I’ve used them for years.
+If you just want a few extra batteries to keep in your bag as a backup, these are great, and I’ve been using them for years.
 Technically, these have a higher capacity than the battery with the built-in USB Charger, but I haven’t really noticed a huge difference.

 Includes two Batteries and one dual USB charger.